MattMS/shelp/command/zpool/README.md

 # zpool

-`zpool` will throw an error requesting a command.
+Configure ZFS storage pools.

 `zpool` does not take into account space used by ZFS internally, but [zfs](../zfs/) does.

+Without arguments, it will throw an error requesting a command.

 ## Help